hayamiz/micbench/README.md

- MICBENCH: a benchmarking toolset
+ micbench: a benchmarking toolset
 ==================================

-MICBENCH is a set of programs for measuring basic performances of your machines.
+"micbench" is a set of programs for measuring basic performance of your machines.

   * micbench-io  : I/O performance
   * micbench-mem : Memory access performance